Q.1. Where can I obtain a copy/license of CORMIX?

 will be highly dependent on local ambient geometry.
 There are no general modeling approaches to

 determine far-field mixing zones in these low ambient

 velocity cases.
 However detailed numerical models may be applied, but the time and expense involved often make these

 numerical modeling approaches impractical.

 In cases with unsteady ambient environments, CORMIX is a steady-state model,

 whereas tidal cycles are an inherently unsteady ambient environment.

-In tidal mode, CORMIX accounts for re-entrainment of the historic plume remaining from the previous tidal cycle.
+In tidal mode, CORMIX accounts for the re-entrainment of the historic plume remaining from the previous tidal cycle.